NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Tectonic Stomp.md

 You cause minor tremors that topple your enemies.
-All creatures in a 30-foot emanation who are standing on the ground take 1d6 bludgeoning damage for every 2 levels you have, with a Reflex check save.
+All creatures in a @Template\[emanation|distance:30\] who are standing on the ground take 1d6 bludgeoning damage for every 2 levels you have, with a Reflex check save.
 A creature that fails its save also falls [[Conditions/Prone|Prone]].

 * * *